rancher/docs/content/rancher/v2.x/en/cluster-provisioning/imported-clusters/_index.md

   - /rancher/v2.x/en/tasks/clusters/import-cluster/
 ---

 You can import an existing Kubernetes cluster and then manage it using Rancher.
+Keep in mind that editing your Kubernetes cluster (for example: adding/removing nodes, upgrading Kubernetes cluster version and changing Kubernetes component parameters) still has to be done outside of Rancher.

 >**Prerequisites:**
 >